 Technology plays a crucial role in our fight against financial crime.
 That’s why we are investing heavily to create an integrated system that keeps criminals out of banking.

-Since 2015 we have substantially improved our IT infrastructure to spot and analyse financial crime, investing USD1 billion in new and upgraded systems.
+Over recent years we have substantially improved our IT infrastructure to spot and analyse financial crime, investing in new and upgraded systems.

 We are focusing our improvements on five areas: